DubsterDev/MicroMonkey/CONTRIBUTING.md

  - A changelog for the new version number must be present in [CHANGELOG.md](CHANGELOG.md).
 There should be an Unreleased section which you can rename to the version number and add the date at the end, following the style of previous releases.
  - This changelog must be copied over to [otherUiManager.js](core/src/otherUiManager.js) on line 208, obviously modified to fit the right format.
  - Then you can deploy the changes with `npm run deploy-beta-web` (which will build MicroMonkey with Vite and then deploy with Firebase in beta) or `npm run build-web`, and then the built MicroMonkey can be found in the [dist folder](core/dist/)
- - If you want to also release the Android version, you can run `npm run android-build-apk`, and it will prompt you for your keystore password.
+ - If you want to also release the Android version, you can run `npm run build-android-apk`, and it will prompt you for your keystore password.
 [See here to set up the keystore](#setting-up-for-the-android-app).
 Then, the APK can be found [here](android/app/build/outputs/apk/release/app-release.apk).
  - Change the [README](README.md) to reflect the beta stage.

 ## Deploying to Release